2008 North Korean census

-The results of the census are thought of as plausible by foreign observers.

-The census was widely advertised in propaganda.
-This resulted in a detailed survey.
+According to Andrei Lankov, the results of the census are thought of as plausible by foreign observers.
+The census was widely advertised in propaganda, which resulted in a relatively detailed survey.

 The 2008 census is the latest census of North Korea.
-The next census was scheduled for 2018.
+The next census was scheduled for 2018, but was cancelled after South Korea had stopped funding the project for fear of violating sanctions.

 Introduction

 North Korea completed its first census in 1993.
 In October 2006, a declaration was enacted to complete a second census in 2008.
 In order to test procedures, in October 2007, there was a pilot census completed across each of the provinces where roughly 50,000 households were counted.
 The actual census took place from October 1–15, 2008 using October 1, 2008 at 1:00 AM as a reference point.

 Questionnaire

 There were several questions asked on the census broken into three modules:

 The first module was titled Household and dwelling unit information.
 There were 14 questions in this module pertaining to the persons' housing unit.
 If the respondent lived in an institutional living quarter, then the rest of the section was skipped.
 All of the questions are listed below: